renatocaliari/dojo-clojure/README.md

 ## src/code_number_to_letter.clj

-It gets a string containing numbers separated by #, if you want to include a pause, and result in letters, simulating the behaviour and results from a telephone keypad.
+It gets a string containing numbers and convert to text, simulating the behaviour and results from a telephone keypad.

+To include a pause just send any unmapped char (e.g. "#") between numbers.

+0 = " "
 2 = ABC
 3 = DEF
 4 = GHI